close

 The LPA voted two years ago to recommend denial of another large-scale development that needed a height deviation from the town.
 That project, from Seagate Development Group, was voted down by the LPA by a vote of 4-3, though ultimately approved by the Town of Fort Myers Beach Council.

 Support from the public came largely from residents of the Grandview at Bay Beach Lane, where London Bay built a luxury tower that opened in 2023, and which was the last high-rise condo tower that was approved in the town, having been grandfathered in before the town’s limit on high-rise condos went into effect after incorporation.
+One Grandview owner said she supported the new London Bay development because she believes her property value is declining.

 Fort Myers Beach resident Nancy Walker, who has lived on Fort Myers Beach for more than two decades, opposed the plans and the deviations from the town code to allow the project, and asked “Why are we changing the entire comprehensive plan for the whole town for one entity?
 Why do they have the right to change our comprehensive plan?”